gimseng/99-ML-Learning-Projects/006/exercise/readme.md

 - Iterate through a pre-defined set of parameters and select the best configuration.

-# Theory:
+# Summary of techniques/methods

+## Bagging
-1. Bagging: Bagging is the process of creating sub-divisions of the dataset randomly and apply basis functions on them.
+Bagging is the process of creating sub-divisions of the dataset randomly and apply basis functions on them.
 The final result is obtained by aggregating the individual results.
 Both decision trees and random forests are easy basis functions as visual comprehension of dividing the data is feasible.

 Pros: